RakhithJK/OfficeDev-teams-toolkit-wiki/How-to-configure-capability-within-your-Teams-app-created-by-Visual-Studio-Teams-Toolkit.md

     ]
     ```

+1. If you have had registered a Message Extensions app in Teams platform before, you only need to add `BOT_ID` to `.env.local` file.
+And skip step #3 & step #4.

+1. If you never registered a Message Extensions app yet, follow the step #3 & #4 to let Teams Toolkit do it for you.
-1. Update `teamsapp.local.yml`.
-Add action `botAadApp/create` and `botFramework/create` under provision.
+You will need to edit `teamsapp.local.yml` to tell Teams Toolkit the desired actions.
+Add action `botAadApp/create` and `botFramework/create` under provision module.
     ```yml
     provision:
       - uses: botAadApp/create